tauraigombera/charity-donations/README.md

 ## How to Contribute

 Contributions to the project are welcome!
+Make sure you read and understand [project requirements](https://github.com/tauraigombera/charity-donations/tree/main/Docs/REQUIREMENTS.md) before starting making contributions.

 Here are the steps to contribute:

 1. Fork the project repository.
 2. Create a new branch for your feature or bug fix.